Miles Kane

 Miles Peter Kane (born 17 March 1986) is an English singer and musician, best known as a solo artist and the co-frontman of the Last Shadow Puppets.
-He was also the former frontman of the Rascals, before the band announced their break-up in August 2009.
+He was also the frontman of the Rascals before the band announced their break-up in August 2009.

 He has focused on a solo career since 2011 but remains a member of the Last Shadow Puppets (2007-present) alongside Arctic Monkeys frontman Alex Turner.
 His debut solo album, Colour of the Trap, was released on 9 May 2011.
 Kane's latest solo album, Sunlight in the Shadows, was released on 17 October 2025 through Easy Eye Sound.

 Early life

 Miles Peter Kane was born in Birkenhead, Wirral and was raised in nearby Meols.
 He played the saxophone as a child.
 His cousins, James and Ian Skelly, two founding members of The Coral, had a great influence on his music taste while he was growing up.